Yellow diarrhea: 12 Causes, Doctor Explains.

 - Chemotherapy (anticancer medications).

-- Others: for the complete list of medications that can cause yellow diarrhea, click HERE and HERE.
+- For the complete list of medications that can cause yellow diarrhea, click HERE and HERE.

 F- Acute Hepatitis A [Yellow diarrhea + Jaundice].

 Another cause of yellow diarrhea is the hepatitis A virus infection.
-It is a relatively common infection especially in third world countries, especially among children [ref].
+It is a relatively common infection in third-world countries, especially among children [ref].

 Hepatitis A usually causes yellow diarrhea, but it has a more distinctive feature which is jaundice (yellowish discoloration of skin and sclera).